localstack/docs/content/en/user-guide/aws/codebuild/index.md

 You have now created a CodeBuild project called `codebuild-demo-project` that uses the S3 buckets you just created as source and artifact.

 {{< callout >}}
-LocalStack does not allow to customize the build environment.
+By default, LocalStack runs the all the builds in an Amazon Linux Container, ignoring the image provided in the `environment` parameter.
-Depending on the host architecture, the build will be executed an Amazon Linux container, version `3.0.x` and `5.0.x`, respectively for the ARM and the x86 architecture.
+See the [Build Environments](#build-environments) section for more details.
 {{< /callout >}}

 ### Run the build